-The service intervals provided in the Maintenance Chart were developed based upon "typical" use that includes operating at varied speeds, with sufficient time for engine warm up and cool-down, a medium to light load. and an average cruising speed near the 3000 to 4000 rpm range.
-As with any engine, however, if your normal operating conditions are different, you should consider service more often than shown, especially how often vou change vour engine oil and gear oil.
+The service intervals provided in the Maintenance Chart were developed based upon "typical" use that includes operating at varied speeds, with sufficient time for engine warm 10tor Corporation up and cool-down, a medium to light load. and an average cruising speed near the 3000 to 4000 rpm range.
+As with any engine, however, if your normal operating conditions are different, you should consider service more often than shown, especially how often you change your engine oil and gear oil.
 Examples might include extended wide-openthrottle use or long periods of trolling or idling, carrying heavy loads, or frequent starting and stopping or shifting.
-More frequent maintenance will often pay off many times over in increased engine life and greatnance of the corporation er owner satisfaction.
-Consult vour Yamaha dealer for additional maintenance recommendations.
+More frequent maintenance will often pay off many times over in increased engine life and greater owner satisfaction.
+Consult your Yamaha dealer for additional maintenance recommendations.